-Wellbeing is more than just the absence of any physical or mental illness.
-It is a crossroad between emotional, psychological, and physical wellness.
-We are currently living in tumultuous times, exacerbated by the COVID-19 epidemic, and today the subject of holistic wellbeing is not only important, but critical.
+Well-being is more than just the absence of any physical or mental illness.
+It is a crossroads between emotional, psychological, and physical wellness.
+We are currently living in tumultuous times, exacerbated by the COVID-19 epidemic, and today the subject of holistic wellbeing is not only important but critical.

-Our country and its citizens are going through a tough phase where most individuals have recently faced troublesome circumstances towards their physical or mental wellbeing.
-The Government of India is effectively supporting the health-care response to the COVID-19 pandemic in India, in cooperation with the Ministry of Health and Family Welfare.
+Our country and its citizens are going through a tough phase where most individuals have recently faced troublesome circumstances regarding their physical or mental wellbeing.
+The Government of India is effectively supporting the healthcare response to the COVID-19 pandemic in India, in cooperation with the Ministry of Health and Family Welfare.
 One of the most pressing concerns raised by COVID-19’s various components is its impact on mental and physical health.
 When we are in the midst of a crisis like this, it is difficult to maintain a healthy lifestyle.
-Our routines, lives, and mental health are disrupted by the uncertainties and worry about finances, daycare, elderly parents, and job security.
+Our routines live, and mental health is disrupted by the uncertainties and worry about finances, daycare, elderly parents, and job security.
 Uncertainty about the future, continual news coverage, and a constant barrage of social media-driven messages can all heighten our anxiety and stress.

 Many people have had major health issues in the last two years.
-In addition to the disease’s clinical impacts, COVID-19 led to increased feelings of helplessness, isolation, grief, anxiety, and depression, as well as disconnection from family and friends, quarantine, and movement restrictions.
-The government to support the citizens has formed a Mental Health Task Force, establishing a helpline, establishing a continuum of care service for patients with psychiatric, neurological, and neurosurgical problems, and strengthening telemedicine facilities to provide teleconsultation to patients.
+In addition to the disease’s clinical impacts, COVID-19 led to increased feelings of helplessness, isolation, grief, anxiety, and depression, as well as a disconnection from family and friends, quarantine, and movement restrictions.
+The government to support the citizens has formed a Mental Health Task Force, established a helpline, established a continuum of care services for patients with psychiatric, neurological, and neurosurgical problems, and strengthened telemedicine facilities to provide teleconsultation to patients.
 Furthermore, the government has been collaborating with state authorities to guarantee that patients receive ongoing psychiatric care and drugs.